microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ## Create an InfoBar

-The XAML below describes an inline InfoBar with the default styling for a critical notification.
+The XAML below describes an inline InfoBar with the default styling for an error  notification.
 An information bar can be created anywhere in the element tree or code behind.
 In this example, the notification is located in a ResourceDictionary, expanding to fill the width of the stack panel.

 XAML
 ```xml